khamidou/khamidou.github.io/_drafts/what-is-churn.markdown

 title: Visualizing customer churn
 featured: true
 ---
-I've been working on an internal dashboard showing various business-level metrics like the churn rate.
-The churn rate[^churn] is one of those concepts which seems simple but turns out to be harder than expected to understand.
+Customer churn is one of those metrics everybody looks at, but it can actually be quite deceptive!

+Say, you're the newly-appointed CEO of a SaaS company named Sprockets, Inc. Sprockets is in a difficult position: it's losing money.
+Your first decision is to try to quantify how many people stop Sprockets' service each month.

 Like with a lot of things in statistics, it's easier to play with visualization of the data to get a feel of how things work.
 Here's a quick and dirty dataviz in Javascript.